bartbalaz/janus-container/README.md

 to the requirements of the target image.
 1. The build image creation is triggered by setting some required environment variables and invoking the *container.sh* script.
 The build relies on *Dockerfile.build* and *setup.sh* scripts to install the necessary components in the build image.
-1. Once the build image is created the *container.sh* script triggers the target image build process that relies on *Dockerfile.exec* and *build.sh* scripts, copied into the build image in the previous step, to perform the required build steps.
+1. Once the build image is created the *container.sh* script triggers the target image build process that relies on *Dockerfile.exec* and *build.sh* scripts, copied into the build image in the previous step.
 1. The created image contains a *start.sh* script that is configured as the entry point.
 This scripts copies the Janus HTML samples and invokes the Janus gateway application.

 ## Installation procedure
 This section provides the default installation procedure.
 The default configuration allows to access the server only through HTTPs using the host's obtanied Letsencrypt certificates.
 Please note that this project is using Ubuntu 18.04-LTS Linux distribution.
-Although it has been tried only on that specific distribution, a priori, there are no reasons for it not to work on any other recent distributions.
+Although it has been tried only on that specific version, a priori, there are no reasons for it not to work on any other recent version of the Ubuntu distribution.

 ### Build/docker experimental host installation
 First let's install a Janus host for building and running the docker image.
 1. Install Ubuntu 18.04 physical or virtual host with the default packages and using the default parameters.
-Make sure that you have access to a sudo capable user.
+Make sure that you have access to a *sudo* capable user.
 We assume that the host is directly connected to the internet through a 1-to-1 NAT.
 	1. Make sure that the 1-to-1 NAT redirects the following ports: 80 (http), 443 (https), 8089 (janus-api), 7889 (janus-admin) to the Janus host.
-	1. Reserve a name for your host in your domain (e.g. <host>.<domain>) and update the */etc/hosts* file accordingly
+	1. Reserve a name for your host in your domain (e.g. \<host\>.\<domain\>) and update the */etc/hosts* file accordingly, for example:
 		```bash
 		127.0.0.1 localhost <host>.<domain>
 		[...]
 		```
-1. Install docker following [these](https://docs.docker.com/engine/install/ubuntu/) instructions then follow [these](https://docs.docker.com/engine/install/linux-postinstall/)
+1. Install Docker following [these](https://docs.docker.com/engine/install/ubuntu/) instructions then follow [these](https://docs.docker.com/engine/install/linux-postinstall/)
 steps for some additional convenience settings.
 1. Install Nginx HTTP server.
 We need NGINX to automate the [Letsencrypt](https://letsencrypt.org/) certificate updates using the
-[Certbot](https://certbot.eff.org/) and for serving the janus html examples (from the /var/www/html/container directory)
+[Certbot](https://certbot.eff.org/) and for serving the janus HTML examples (from the /var/www/html/container host directory)
 	```bash
 	sudo apt install nginx
 	sudo apt update